Google alums launch Maslo, a digital companion to mediate technology’s uncanny valley

 By contrast, Maslo wants to be a space where people can more comfortably address the emotional aspects of user’s lives.

-“It’s the way we define an assistant vs. a companion… assistants help things get done in the external world and companions are going to help us get things done in our internal world,” says Ingram.
+“It’s the way we define an assistant versus a companion… assistants help things get done in the external world and companions are going to help us get things done in our internal world,” says Ingram.

 “There are going to be different classes of machines that interact and relate to humans on different levels,” Poindexter adds.
-“We are seeing thousands of people using machines for assistant based things… we know that where this is going we’re going to start talking more to whatever you want to call them — assistants or companions — and Alexa won’t help you figure out if you need help.”
+“We are seeing thousands of people using machines for assistant-based things… we know that where this is going we’re going to start talking more to whatever you want to call them — assistants or companions — and Alexa won’t help you figure out if you need help.”

 With Ingram’s experience in design and hardware, the two came to the conclusion (as they relate in a blog post about Maslo’s early days), that technology “can help us become more human, and less robotic.”